Teaching Visa Sponsorship Jobs in Minnesota

 Which visa types are most common for teaching roles in Minnesota?

-The J-1 Exchange Visitor visa and H-1B specialty occupation visa are the most common pathways for international teachers in Minnesota.
+The J-1 visa Exchange Visitor visa and H-1B specialty occupation visa are the most common pathways for international teachers in Minnesota.
 J-1 is widely used for K-12 teachers through cultural exchange programs, while H-1B applies to postsecondary instructors and specialist roles requiring a relevant bachelor's degree or higher.
 Some districts also use the TN visa for Canadian and Mexican nationals in qualifying teaching positions.

 Which companies and institutions sponsor visas for teachers in Minnesota?